Skyler Hallinan 🤖🧑💻

 • Data Attribution: I build tools to understand how training data shapes model behavior: detecting what models have learned (CoLM 2025) and tracing how it appears in their outputs (ICLR 2025).

-• Experience Curation: I optimize the data models learn from at training time, synthesizing and curating data offline, and designing environments and exploration strategies online (NeurIPS 2025).
+• Training Experience Curation: I optimize the data models learn from at training time, synthesizing and curating data offline, and designing environments and exploration strategies online (NeurIPS 2025).

 • Inference-Time Scaffolding: I design algorithmic structures that transform fixed models into autonomous reasoners, enabling them to refine their outputs (NeurIPS 2023), explore their environment (preprint), and coordinate with tools and agents.